ManzDev/text-adventure-engine/README.md

 ### Features

-- Easy-create classic adventures for non-developer users (only editing json files)
+- Easy-create classic adventures for non-developer users (only editing JSON files)
 - Flat-file system for dummies (no need database, drivers and others)
 - Simple control for move player (north, south, east, west...) around map game
 - Simple control for look and take items